sleepingkingstudios/incunabulum/campaigns/wellspring/characters.md

 Female dwarf.

-Vistra Silverstone is a retired adventurer.
+Vistra Silverstone is a retired adventurer, one of the legendary Four Immortals.
 After hanging up her staff, she is said to have departed for the Free Cities.
 Before leaving Wellspring, she endowed the Silverstone Trust to maintain the Silverstone Theater and its arts program.

 ### "The Cleaner"